What is telephone etiquette?

 Question: 10

-Which of the following is the most dangerous use of a cell phone and should be avoided at all costs?
+most dangerous use of a cell phone and should be avoided at all costs?

 a.
 Taking you cell phone on a bungee jump